Packaging Recycling and Sustainability Symbols in the EU: An Overview

 Is the OK compost label mandatory?

-The OK compost Label is not mandatory.
+The OK Compost Label is not mandatory.
 However, it indicates that the products or packaging comply with the relevant standards and requirements on compostable materials.

 Thus, companies can benefit from using the OK compost label for branding purposes since more and more consumers choose to use compostable products, given the fact that they are more eco-friendly than similar, non-compostable products.